 The role of the state agency that administers the Foreign Investment Law is to coordinate with various ministries and organizations to facilitate foreign investment in Myanmar by assessing the proposals of foreign companies with criteria of quality and integrity.

 Myanmar intends to revive and promote manufacturing via the Foreign Investment Law.
 On the one hand, the law contains measures of excessive protectionism that may discourage investment of foreign capital.
-On the other hand, certain industries are open to foreigners based on joint strategic partnership with a local party.
+On the other hand, certain industries are open to foreigners based on joint strategic partnerships with a local party.

 Any 100% foreign-owned company investment must obtain prior approval from the relevant ministry overseeing the sector in which the manufacturing will take place.